nychealth/EH-dataportal/content/key-topics/airquality/nyccas/methods.md

         name: Fine Particles
         copy: >
             Fine particles (PM<sub>2.5</sub>) are tiny airborne solid and liquid particles less than 2.5 microns in diameter.
-PM<sub>2.5</sub> is the most harmful urban air pollutant.
 It is small enough to penetrate deep into the lungs and enter the bloodstream, which can worsen lung and heart disease and lead to hospital admissions and premature deaths.
 PM<sub>2.5</sub> can either be directly emitted or formed in